chisness/pokercamp/_posts/2024-04-25-expected-value.md

 Suppose that you have J♥T♣ and the board is 2♠5♥T♥9♦2♦ and the pot size is $50$ (you and this opponent have each put in $25$ so far).
 The opponent goes all-in for $50$.

-Let's look at the outcomes *from the point of the allin*, i.e. not considering the $50$ already in the pot.
+Let's look at the outcomes *from the point of the allin*, i.e. not considering chips already put into the pot as a loss, but rather as a sunk cost.

 What are the possible outcomes?
 - Call and win: Win the $50$ pot + $50$ opponent bet, total $100$